fisherro/streams/README.md

 # streams

 Experiments in what I might like a replacement for C++ iostreams to be like.
+(Also an opportunity to try applying some libraries like the GSL.)

 # What is wrong with iostreams?